 Kenneth Martinelli (’09) is a quality engineer with Sonoma Photonics, a subsidiary of Northrop Grumman Corp., in Santa Rosa.

-Nancy Mason [formerly Kunnari] (’90) is an engineer at Atmel Corporation in San Jose.
+Nancy Mason [formerly Kunnari] (’90) is a senior product engineer at NVIDIA in Santa Clara.

 Michael May (’04) is a project design engineer for Alliant Techsystems in Maryland working on missile and launch vehicle programs.